smilodon76/RXOS-amdOS-zergpool/rxos-readme-eng.txt

 After unzipping it, copy it and start the operating system, login or via ssh from another computer with username: rxos ​​& pass: 3826.
 The mining will start working for me, to check if it works properly we type $ miner and if all the cards that are required work, we type $ minestop to stop.
-With the $ ls command we see executables that exist and correspond to each miner phoenixminer.sh, teamredminer.sh, ethminer.sh.
+With the $ ls command we see executables that exist and correspond to each miner phoenixminer.sh, teamredminer.sh, ethminer.sh,lolminer.sh .
 I explain the procedure for phoenixminer which is the same for all miners.
 $ nano phoenixminer.sh and we process the login details in the mining pool without disturbing the miners' routes or the existing settings.
 #! / bin / bash
 cd /home/rxos/.miners/phoenixminer